 20. Contemporary French still life drawing

-Embrace spring with a beautiful pastel drawing by contemporary French artist Caroline Beauzon, made this year.
+Embrace the warmer months with a beautiful pastel drawing by contemporary French artist Caroline Beauzon, made this year.

 Et voilà.
 Thank you for reading 20 gift ideas for your Francophile friends.
 I hope you might have found some inspiration for your next gift!